1nathanliang/unusual-uses-analysis/README.md

+This repo contains scripts for an unpublished package created by and forked from Judith Mildner, a graduate student researcher in Dr. Diana Tamir's Princeton Social Neuroscience Laboratory at Princeton University's Department of Psychology.

 This repo contains 4 measures of creativity from unusual uses/alternative uses tasks.

 1. Fluency:
     number of responses given by a participant.
-Responses that are highly similar are collapsed into 1 before counting
+Responses that are highly similar are collapsed into one before counting
 2. Elaboration:
     number of words per response (after removing stopwords)
 3. Flexibility: